-The second map is the Global Economic Vulnerability Map, which is a composite index that

-2. variables must be scalable or available at various levels of geography to promote was designed primarily to measure the potential for economic losses from earthquakes due to to respond to shocks to their economic systems.
+The second map is the Global Economic Vulnerability Map, which is a composite index that 2. variables must be scalable or available at various levels of geography to promote was designed primarily to measure the potential for economic losses from earthquakes due to a country's macroeconomic exposure.
+This index is also an appraisal of the ability of countries 3. variables were justified based on the literature regarding its relevance to one or more of the to respond to shocks to their economic systems.
 Relevant indicators include the density of exposed economic assets such as commercial and industrial infrastructure.
 Metrics used to on imports/exports, government debt, and purchasing power.
-The economic vulnerability category also considers the economic vitality of countries since the economic vitality of a country can be directly related to the vulnerability and resilience of its populations.
-The latter includes measurements of single-sector economic dependence, income inequality, and
+The economic vulnerability category also considers the economic vitality of countries since the economic vitality of a